janwo/smartberry/README.md

   - Smoke and assault detection
   - Supports alarm and siren items
   - Close lock items automatically by window or door sensors
+- Irrigation Management 🏡
+  - Automatically irrigate an unlimited number of irrigation valves
+  - Takes the weather forecast into account

 All features are easily configurable without using a single line of code!
 SmartBerry comes with an additonal configuration dashboard.